kenzastore/tiny-invoicing/conductor/tracks/fix_handlers_tests_20251231/plan.md

 # Implementation Plan: Fix handlers tests: remove invalid function mocking; use Interface DI

-## Phase 1: Interface and Adapter Implementation
+## Phase 1: Interface and Adapter Implementation [checkpoint: 56ca87c]

 ### Objective
 Establish the contract for dependency injection and provide a concrete implementation that uses the existing database logic in a separate adapter file.